anmolrajputit/MCA4044_EmailLoginStub/README.md

+## Step 1 : Fork the project.

+There is an option to fork any repository on the top right hand corner of the repository web-page.

+**Fork this repository before starting any other step!**

-How to clone a project?
+## How to clone a project?
 [Internet Connection Required]

 - Step 1 : Follow the link to any repository, for ex -